sheldonhull/sheldonhull.hugo/content/recruiters.md

 More project and experience related information: [Brag]({{< relref "brag.md" >}} "brag")

+## Types of Roles

+- Full-Time roles, no contractor to hire.
+- Not a consultancy company or managed service provider.
+- Start-up is ok, as long as post series a/b since I need a bit of stability.
+- Remote First Organization.
+    - I'm not willing to relocate.
+    - I'll consider Remote-Friendly, if the organization has a solid remote work culture with deliberate efforts to treat remote and local workers equally.
+(Culture that values writing, async work, and healthy remote communication patterns).
+- Technology focused company with a strong-engineering culture.
+    - No gambling or mobile gaming companies.
+    - No medical/healthcare focused[^med].
+    - No banking.[^banking]

+[^med]: The rate of change and "redtape" is necessarily very slow in the medical field, making it more difficult to adopt modernized CI/CD (not impossible, but difficult).
+Looking for a company with more capability to move quickly.
+[^banking]: I've done financial/mortgage and that's fine, but right now I'm more focused on technology oriented companies, though I'm willing to consider a financial services company if technology is a core value they offer (like Simple Bank did).

 ## Target Companies

 I assess companies based on the [Pragmatic Engineer Checklist](https://blog.pragmaticengineer.com/the-developer-culture-test/)

-- Pay at Tier 2-3[^tiers]: Globally competitive rates
+- Pays at Tier 2-3[^tiers]: Globally competitive rates
     - > "Generous profit-sharing means at least 15-20% of annual salary in good years."
     - Locale adjustment is a negative, but if the compensation is still at a "Tier 3" company, I'll still consider it.
 - Engineering organizations that expect a high level of autonomy.
 - High talent bar.
 - High value placed on continual learning and improvement.
 - High value on work-life balance.
-- Remote First Organization
-    - I'm not willing to relocate
-    - I'll consider Remote-Friendly, if the organization has a solid remote work culture with deliberate efforts to treat remote and local workers equally.
-(Culture that values writing, async work, and healthy remote communication patterns).
 - Value placed on contributions back to open source and writing (as I regularly blog and engage open source projects).

 ## Roles You Might Be Trying to Fill